Hongzhi Emperor Zhu Youcheng — The Only Monogamous Monarch in the History of China

 In the next few years, he sent many people to look for his mother’s birthplace and other relatives, trying to find more connections, but they failed.

-His mother Ji, now respected as Empress Xiaomuji (1451 — 1475) came from a clan that lost to Ming in a war, who was sent to the royal palace because of her beauty; now, no one knew her other relatives or her real name.
+His mother Ji, now respected as Empress Xiaomuji (1451 — 1475) came from a clan that lost to the Ming in a war, and was sent to the royal palace because of her beauty; now, no one knew her other relatives or her real name.

 Exquisite Carved Door of A Confucian Temple (Wen Miao) Built During Hongzhi Emperor's Reign — Honghe, Yunnan Province (Photo by Dongmaiying)

-But, soon, an earthquake happened in Mount Tai, a holy place with significant political meaning in Chinese culture.
+But, soon, an earthquake happened on Mount Tai, a holy place with significant political meaning in Chinese culture.
 So, his father considered this as a warning not to change the heir.